supposedly/booksy/spec/d+ds.md

          ║ mid (PRIMARY KEY      ║ type       ║ isbn               ║ lid          ║ title ║ author ║ published ║ issued_to    ║ due_date     ║ fines      ║ acquired        ║ genre      ║ maxes            ║
          ╠═══════════════════════╬════════════╬════════════════════╬══════════════╬═══════╬════════╬═══════════╬══════════════╬══════════════╬════════════╬═════════════════╬════════════╬══════════════════╣
          ║ BIGSERIAL             ║ TEXT       ║ TEXT               ║ BIGINT       ║ TEXT  ║ TEXT   ║ DATE      ║ BIGINT       ║ DATE         ║ MONEY      ║ TIMESTAMP       ║ TEXT       ║ BIGINT           ║
-         ║ (internal ID of item) ║ ('book' or ║ (maybe bigint)     ║ (internal id ║       ║        ║           ║ (user ID, or ║ (determined  ║ (overdue   ║ (when this copy ║ (app sorts ║ (per-item maxes, ║ <= value of 255 == defer to role maxes
+         ║ (internal ID of item) ║ ('book' or ║ (maybe bigint)     ║ (internal id ║       ║        ║           ║ (user ID, or ║ (determined  ║ (overdue   ║ (when this copy ║ (app sorts ║ (per-item maxes, ║ <= value of NULL == defer to role maxes
-         ║                       ║ whatever)  ║ (null if not book) ║ of location) ║       ║        ║           ║ NULL if not  ║ according to ║ fines on   ║ was added to    ║ by type &  ║ overrides role   ║ <= ergo, 255 is default
+         ║                       ║ whatever)  ║ (null if not book) ║ of location) ║       ║        ║           ║ NULL if not  ║ according to ║ fines on   ║ was added to    ║ by type &  ║ overrides role   ║ <= NULL is default ofc
          ║                       ║            ║                    ║              ║       ║        ║           ║ checked out) ║ user's role) ║ this item) ║ the location)   ║ genre)     ║ maxes)           ║
          ╚═══════════════════════╩════════════╩════════════════════╩══════════════╩═══════╩════════╩═══════════╩══════════════╩══════════════╩════════════╩═════════════════╩════════════╩══════════════════╝
    > holds: